A lot of people are intimidated by the idea of investing. Everyone understands the importance of saving money.

 There are many types of investments.
 For the sake of this lesson, I’m going to discuss 4 types of investments.
 Future lessons and articles on this website may have other examples.

-For now though, I would like to focus on Mutual Funds, Stocks, Bonds, and Real Estate, and Precious Metals.
+For now, I would like to focus on Mutual Funds, Stocks, Bonds, and Real Estate, and Precious Metals.

 If you understand the difference between these investment types, you will probably be able to identify other potential investments on your own.

 - Mutual Funds – Professionally managed portfolios of stocks and bonds.
 If you put your money in a mutual fund, a fund manager will diversify your money along with many other people’s money into a mixture of stocks and bonds.
 Depending on the fund will determine the amount of risk you are accepting.
 The good thing about a Mutual Fund is that it is safer than handpicking 1 or 2 stocks yourself, and the money is managed for you.
 A drawback is that there is obviously a fee that will go along with this.
 It’s important to choose a Mutual Fund to accept the fee and feel comfortable with the risk/reward ratio that goes along with that fund.

 - Exchange Traded Funds (ETFs) – Similar to mutual funds, an Exchange Traded Fund gives you access to investing in a large pool of stocks that follow an index.
 The benefit to them is that you can buy individual shares of the fund without a minimum investment requirement, and they are not actively managed.
 This also means lower fees so you can capitalize on more profits.
 Over the long term, Mutual Fund Fees can really eat away at your investment.